Creating an excellent suite of facilities to support the development of an active and successful research culture.

 - multiagency approaches to infant death investigation and family support.

-Optimising health service delivery and management
+Optimising health service efficiency

 Lead: Associate Professor Jo Wu, A/Professor in Nursing